 Spend With Why

 According to the Aspen Institute, the most critical skills for a CFO today are general management (27%) and creative strategy (26%).
-This finding emphasizes the notion we’ve heard for years now, that success in today’s technological economy is determined by creative and strategic leaders who can best understand integrating innovative technology and agile organizational frameworks.
+This finding emphasizes the notion we’ve heard for years now.
+That is that success in today’s technological economy is determined by creative and strategic leaders.
+These leaders can best understand integrating innovative technology and agile organizational frameworks.

-Gone are the days where the mark of a great CFO is measured by tracking performance and efficiency – now, it’s a much more strategic role.
-The expectation has evolved into counselling businesses on innovative approaches for creating value.
+Gone are the days where the mark of a great CFO is measured by tracking performance and efficiency.
+Now, it’s a much more strategic role.
+The expectation has evolved into counseling businesses on innovative approaches for creating value.

 This also means there’s an added responsibility to emphasize the “why” when it comes to spend, and to decentralize it from just one senior finance position in particular.
 We’re used to assessing the why in its relation to brand identity and as a marketing differentiator, but it’s imperative in justifying the resources, services and tools you’re spending money on, too.

 Simon Sinek’s classic Start With Why outlines this succinctly: “Why” is the reason to buy and the “Whats” merely represent the tangible products as a proof of that belief.
 In an organization’s spend, this is another primary focus for the CFO and other members of the finance and operations teams.
 It’s not just figuring out what to burn cash on, but being able to understand why, qualifying every spending event as an investment that will eventually correlate to ROI and growth.

 You can achieve this simply by tweaking your organization’s approach to processes and tools.
 Instead of operating on the traditional model companies could instead follow a more Agile operation.
 This enables finance staff and CFOs alike to pivot and switch to pressing issues by priority.